Amazon Data Feed

 - Feed submit automatically every day (or more frequently if desired)

-- Our system maintains your SKUs in order to zero out the quantity if you delete an item from your store
+- Our system maintains your SKUs in order to zero out the quantity if you delete, remove, or discontinue an item from your store

 - We custom-program your business rules (pricing, filtering, etc.)